StreamElements/widgets/docs/CustomCodeInAlertbox.md

 # Custom Code in Alertboxes

-Once you create Alertbox you can enable custom code in it.
-Use the left panel to "Enable CSS" and open Editor.
+## Before Starting
+### Prerequisites
+This article requires you to have an Overlay created with an AlerBox with "Custom CSS" enabled.
+To do so follow the steps in the [Before Starting](BeforeStarting.md) article.
+### Custom Code Editor
+The Custom Code Editor is a powerful tool that allows you to write custom code in the Overlay Editor.
+To get more information about the Custom Code Editor, please refer to the [Widget Structure](WidgetStructure.md) article.

 ## Inline Variables available